 Support for International Students

-We currently have around 30 international students, providing excellent opportunities for language learning and cultural assimilation.
+We typically have around 30 international students, providing excellent opportunities for language learning and cultural assimilation.

 Accommodation and Welfare

 As a condition of the student visa, students under 18 years of age are required to have guardian.
 Unless the student is living with a parent or approved relative, the Principal will usually assume guardianship for students under 18 years of age.

 Concordia College requires that international students either live with a relative or in College-approved homestay accommodation for the duration of their enrolment.

 Concordia has an established homestay partnership with Happy Homestay Adelaide and most of these homes are within easy reach of the College or direct bus routes.
 Homestay families provide a welcoming and supportive environment as well as all meals.
 The student is encouraged to be part of the family, joining in activities such as sport and other family outings.